Your Questions Answered

 LOCATION

-We’re based in Cartersville, Georgia, USA
+PAU is based in Cartersville, Georgia, USA

 Phoenix Air Unmanned, LLC is located at the Cartersville-Bartow County Airport.
 Our offices are 45 minutes NW of downtown Atlanta.
 Whether we utilize our airport, ATL, or our operations vehicles - we're capable of servicing the entire United States for LiDAR survey and mapping.